 - Icicle lights: A string of 100 icicle lights uses about 5500 watts of energy.

-- 100 incandescent mini bulbs: A string of 100 incandescent mini bulbs can be 40W.
+- **100 incandescent mini lights: A string of 100 incandescent mini bulbs can be 40W.

 - 25 incandescent C9 bulbs: A string of 25 incandescent C9 bulbs uses 175W.

-The actual electricity consumption depends on factors such as the number of strings used and how many hours they are on.
-For instance, a 25ft string of 25 lights constantly using 130 watts translates to 0.13 kWh per hour, 3.16 kWh per day, and 97.96 kWh per month, with an additional electrical cost of $12.73.
+The actual electrical usage depends on factors such as the number of light strings used and how many hours they are on.
+For instance, a 25ft string of 25 lights constantly using 130 watts translates to 0.13 kWh per hour, 3.16 kWh per day, and 97.96 kWh per month, which would increase your energy bill by about $12.73.

-While modern LED Christmas lights are more energy-efficient, even a comprehensive outdoor display is likely to cost less than a meal out for an entire month.
+Modern LED Christmas lights are more energy-efficient, even a comprehensive outdoor Christmas decorations display is likely to cost less than a meal out for an entire month.

 Related post: How to Choose the Best LED Lightbulbs

-How Much Does it Cost to Run Christmas Lights?
+How Much Does it Cost to Run Christmas Lights 2025?

 National Average: On average across the nation, folks spent about $18.50 to power their Christmas lights in 2023.